 Illinois also implemented a new rule.
 It is requiring “high-risk individuals who have had direct contact with an individual infected with the Ebola virus while in Liberia, Sierra Leone or Guinea” to undergo a mandatory 21-day home quarantine, according to a news release from Gov. Pat Quinn’s office issued on Friday.

 Christie says he’s not backing down

-The Centers for Disease Control and Prevention sets baseline recommendations.
-But state and local officials have the prerogative to set tighter policies.
+On Saturday, the CDC said that it sets the baseline recommended standards, but state and local officials have the prerogative to set tighter policies.

 Samantha Power, U.S. ambassador to the United Nations, expressed worries about stigmatizing health workers.

 In an interview aired Sunday before she traveled to Ebola-affected nations in West Africa, Power told NBC, “We need many more than are going right now.
 We need to find a way when they come home that they are treated like conquering heroes and not stigmatized for the tremendous work that they’ve done.”